shihab97820/base-learning/README.md

-## Day 27 – Exploring Decentralized Exchanges on Base 🔄
+## Day 28 – Learning About Lending and Borrowing on Base 🏦

-Today's learning focused on Decentralized Exchanges (DEXs) and their role in the Base ecosystem.
+Today's learning focused on decentralized lending and borrowing within the Base ecosystem.

-I learned that DEXs allow users to trade digital assets directly from their wallets without relying on a centralized intermediary.
-Powered by smart contracts and liquidity pools, these platforms enable secure, transparent, and permissionless token swaps.
-Base's low transaction fees and fast confirmation times make decentralized trading more efficient and accessible for users of all experience levels.
+I learned that DeFi lending protocols allow users to supply digital assets to earn yield or borrow assets by providing collateral, all without relying on traditional financial institutions.
+Smart contracts automate the entire process, ensuring that transactions are transparent, efficient, and permissionless.
+Base's low fees and fast transaction speeds make these financial services more accessible to a wider range of users.

-Exploring DEXs helped me understand how decentralized finance is reshaping the way people exchange assets.
-By removing unnecessary intermediaries, Base empowers users to maintain full control of their funds while participating in an open financial ecosystem.
+Understanding decentralized lending and borrowing helped me see how blockchain technology is transforming financial services.
+By replacing intermediaries with transparent smart contracts, Base enables a more open, efficient, and inclusive financial ecosystem.

-**#Base #BuildOnBase #DEX #DeFi #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #DeFi #Lending #Borrowing #Ethereum #Web3 #100DaysOfBase**